lilymtang/friender/README.md

 * Espresso for UI testing

 # Attributions
-- This app was built over 4 weeks by Lily Tang and Viktorija Urzika as part of the Onramp + Twitch Android Apprenticeship.
+- This app was built over 4 weeks in March 2021 by Lily Tang and Viktorija Urzika as part of the Onramp + Twitch Android Apprenticeship.
 - Our mentors, Joel Camargo Jr. and Bennett Lee, helped lead our daily standups as well as conduct sprint planning and code reviews.